 A smarter dispersal of checkpoints would make Tropical Freeze considerably more enjoyable while not sacrificing what’s challenging about it in the first place.
 This isn’t a failure of the game’s design, just an irritating and poorly thought out user experience.
 Retro delivered well on the promise of a high-def Donkey Kong Country, but forgot to balance the game for an audience that doesn’t possess superhuman reflexes.

-This game was reviewed on a Wii U using a code supplied by Nintendo.
+This game was originally reviewed on a Wii U using a retail code supplied by Nintendo, and updated to reflect changes made in the Nintendo Switch using a second retail code, also supplied by Nintendo.